frizchar/inpatients-forecasting/README.md

 The required packages are included in file ```requirements.txt```.<br>
 Python interpreter version used for this project: **3.9.4**

-### Code description:
+### Code structure:
-Following are short descriptions of the python modules used in the code:
+Following are descriptions of the python modules used in the code:

 - ```main.py```: defines the input parameters described above and then invokes module ```engine.py```
 - ```engine.py```: controls the code flow, depending on the selected values of the input parameters